-8. (a) Upon the expiration of an elected Board member's term, an election to fill that position shall be held at the next annual general meeting. (b) The Secretary shall call for nominations from members for candidates for the position of Board member so that such nominations may be received no later than 15 August prior to the annual general meeting. (c) All nominations must be in writing and be signed by both the nominated candidate and the nominating member and state that the candidate is willing to both stand for election and to serve as a Board member.
-9. (a) The Board shall have and shall exercise the sole control direction and management of the Association and of the occupancy of the units houses, flats, homes, premises, rooms, hostels, nursing homes or day care centres owned and controlled by the Association and shal receive and determine applications for admission thereto. (b) The Board shall make and present an annual report to the annua general meeting. (c) The Board may establish sub-committees and appoint thereto such members (including Board members) or other persons of experience as the Board thinks fit.
-All such sub-committees shall be chaired by a Board member.
-10. The B appoir oard shall at its first meeting following every annual general meeting at: (a) A Chairman from among the three (3) members appointed by the Town; and (b) a Vice Chairman from amongst its remaining members, both of whom shall hold office until the conclusion of the first meeting of the Board held after the annual general meeting nex following their appointments.
-Both of such office bearers shall be eligible for re-appointment.
-11. (a) The Board shall meet in a general board meeting at least six (6) times per year and at least once per quarter at such time and place convenient to the Board.
-The Chairman or any two (2) members of the Board may at any time request the Secretary to convene a special Board meeting. (b) At any general or special Board meeting four (4) Board members shall be necessary to be in attendance to form a quorum.
-12. clear forw by te post east seven (7) clear days' notice of General Board meetings and three (3) days for Emergency Board meetings and the business to be brough ard at the meeting shall be given to each member of the Board verbally elephone or letter delivered to the address of the member or by pre-paid or electronically by email.
-A notice so sent shall be deemed to have delivered on the second day after the same has been forwarded.
+- 8. (a) Upon the expiration of an elected Board member's term, an election to fill that position shall be held at the next annual general meeting. - (b) The Secretary shall call for nominations from members for candidates for the position of Board member so that such nominations may be received no later than 15 August prior to the annual general meeting.

+- (c) All nominations must be in writing and be signed by both the nominated candidate and the nominating member and state that the candidate is willing to both stand for election and to serve as a Board member. - 9. (a) The Board shall have and shall exercise the sole control direction and management of the Association and of the occupancy of the units, houses, flats, homes, premises, rooms, hostels, nursing homes or day care centres owned and controlled by the Association and shall receive and determine applications for admission thereto. - (b) The Board shall make and present an annual report to the annual general meeting. - (c) The Board may establish sub-committees and appoint thereto such members (including Board members) or other persons of experience as the Board thinks fit.
+All such sub-committees shall be chaired by a Board member. - 10.
+The Board shall at its first meeting following every annual general meeting appoint: - (a) A Chairman from among the three (3) members appointed by the Town; and - (b) a Vice Chairman from amongst its remaining members, - both of whom shall hold office until the conclusion of the first meeting of the Board held after the annual general meeting next following their appointments.
+Both of such office bearers shall be eligible for re-appointment. - 11. (a) The Board shall meet in a general board meeting at least six (6) times per year and at least once per quarter at such time and place convenient to the Board.
+The Chairman or any two (2) members of the Board may at any time request the Secretary to convene a special Board meeting. - (b) At any general or special Board meeting four (4) Board members shall be necessary to be in attendance to form a quorum. - 12.
+At least seven (7) clear days' notice of General Board meetings and three (3) clear days for Emergency Board meetings and the business to be brought forward at the meeting shall be given to each member of the Board verbally, by telephone or letter delivered to the address of the member or by pre-paid post or electronically by email.
+A notice so sent shall be deemed to have been delivered on the second day after the same has been forwarded.

-13. The Chairman or in the Chairman's absence the Vice Chairman shall preside at all meetings of the Board but in the absence of both the Chairman and the vice Chairman the Board members present shall choose from among their number a chairman for that meeting.
-All questions at a meeting of the Board shall be determined by a majority of the votes of the Board members present, each of whom shall be entitled to one (1) vote provided that in the case of an equality of votes the chairman at the meeting shall have a second or casting vote.
-14. The Board may, in its discretion appoint either a manager or managers to manage any property of the Association or it may contract a company or corporation to manage the property of the Association.
-SEC CRETARY AND TREASURER 15. (a) The Board may appoint a Secretary and Treasurer at such remuneration and on such terms and conditions and with such powers and authorities as it thinks fit and may terminate the appointment of any Secretary or Treasurer so appointed by it.
-Nothing herein contained shall prevent the Board appointing an Honorary Secretary or Honorary Treasurer.
-A Secretary, Honorary Secretary, Treasurer or Honorary Treasurer may hold another office in the Association.
+- 13. The Chairman or in the Chairman's absence the Vice Chairman shall preside at all meetings of the Board but in the absence of both the Chairman and the vice Chairman the Board members present shall choose from among their number a chairman for that meeting.
+All questions at a meeting of the Board shall be determined by a majority of the votes of the Board members present, each of whom shall be entitled to one (1) vote provided that in the case of an equality of votes the chairman at the meeting shall have a second or casting vote. - 14.
+The Board may, in its discretion appoint either a manager or managers to manage any property of the Association or it may contract a company or corporation to manage the property of the Association.